gruntwork-io/terragrunt/docs/_docs/02_features/keep-your-terraform-code-dry.md

 The first time you set the `source` parameter to a remote URL, Terragrunt will download the code from that URL into a tmp folder.
 It will *NOT* download it again afterwards unless you change that URL.
 That’s because downloading code—and more importantly, reinitializing remote state, redownloading provider plugins, and redownloading modules—can take a long time.
 To avoid adding 10-90 seconds of overhead to every Terragrunt command, Terragrunt assumes all remote URLs are immutable, and only downloads them once.

-Therefore, when working locally, you should use the `--terragrunt-source` parameter and point it at a local file path as described in the previous section.
+Therefore, when working locally, you should use the `--source` parameter and point it at a local file path as described in the previous section.
 Terragrunt will copy the local files every time you run it, which is nearly instantaneous, and doesn’t require reinitializing everything, so you’ll be able to iterate quickly.

-If you need to force Terragrunt to redownload something from a remote URL, run Terragrunt with the `--terragrunt-source-update` flag and it’ll delete the tmp folder, download the files from scratch, and reinitialize everything.
-This can take a while, so avoid it and use `--terragrunt-source` when you can\!
+If you need to force Terragrunt to redownload something from a remote URL, run Terragrunt with the `--source-update` flag and it’ll delete the tmp folder, download the files from scratch, and reinitialize everything.
+This can take a while, so avoid it and use `--source` when you can\!

 ### Important gotcha: working with relative file paths